mystoragebox/Folder_Structure/Images_folder.md

 # Home Photos and Videos Folder
 If you're like me you've no doubt had many phones and cameras over the years.
 I recently came up with this folder structure I'm happy with for saving images and videos.

-It lets me search the folders easily and keeps all the raw files organised with a seperate edited folder if you need it.
+### Folder Names
+The folder names start with the year and month then you can type in keywords to describe where the contents came from.
+Keeping it basic is key, I use a combination of what device it is and if the files belong to another family member.
+I have a few examples below:

+* `2021\12-Motorola Edge20`
+* `2021\12-Sony A7RIII`
+* `2021\12-Sony ZV1-Joel`

+Note how the three above folders are from the same year and month but have seperate folders for each device.

+### Searchable Files
+To keep the files searchable I write a few words in the filename.
+You should use descriptive words for this that clearly convey what the file is for.
+I edit the filenames with powertoys when copying to my pc.
+Below are a few examples:

+* Joel_Birthday
+* Christmas
+* Japan_Trip
+* Family_Reunion
+* Road_Trip

+The filename will look like this `IMG_9223-Botanic_Gardens.cr2`

 ## Personal Photos and Videos
-Here I will show how I organise my own photos and videos starting with the naming template.

-This template assumes you're in the root images folder already.
+This is the template I use for files that are saved from my own devices.
+Once you're in the root images folder you can create folder structures like this:

 * `<Year>\<Numbered Month>-<Device>\<Filename>-<Description>.<ext>`